Page updated 10th May 2016

 Colsons, and later, Dingles have been a part of Exeter for more than 200 years.
 They have always been based in the same place in the High Street and have gone through several rebuildings, and introduced the first escalator to Exeter.

-It was in 1792, when Mrs Colson, a milliner opened a store selling among other things, silk and tea.
-Her son, Mr John Worthy Colson was brought into the business, and added a linen section.
-In 1829, he took another partner into the business, becoming Colson and Sparks.
-It was a short lived partnership which ended in 1832.
+It was in 1792, when a widow, Mrs Colson, a milliner opened a store selling among other things, silk and tea.
+Her husband had been a member of King George III diplomatic service.
+Her son, Mr John Worthy Colson joined the business, adding a linen section.
+In 1829, he took another partner into the business, becoming Colson and Spark.

-In 1870, John Colson (it is not certain if this was John Worthy Colson or his son), formed another partnership and the store became known as Colson and Gates.
+In 1870, John Colson (son of John Worthy Colson who died in 1866), formed another partnership and the store became known as Colson and Gates.
 In 1887, his eldest son George, took over the business.
 In the same year George became Sheriff of Exeter.
 Also in 1887, Colsons had a macabre increase in trade when they gave their entire stock of calico to wrap the bodies of the victims, after the Theatre Royal fire in Longbrook Street, which killed 186.

 The 1897 entry in Kelly's Directory for Colson's reads: